 Bottom line: The most premium-feeling mid-range option.
 The dial controller alone is worth the upgrade from Quntis.

-6. Budget Monitor Light Bar — Best Ultra-Budget
+6. Budget Monitor Light Bar — Best Under $45

-If you want to try a monitor light bar without spending much, this budget option delivers the basics at an entry-level price.
+If you want to try a monitor light bar without spending much, this budget option delivers the basics at $40.
 You get a remote control, touch controls on the bar itself, and adjustable brightness and color temperature.

 The build quality and optics aren’t on the level of BenQ or even Quntis, but it works.
 If you’re not sure whether you’ll like a monitor light bar, this is a low-risk way to find out.